Difference Between Wrestling and Jiu Jitsu | 1 Key Difference

 Wrestling Habits When Transitioning to MMA

-Wrestlers are more than happy to give up their back to their opponent out of habit, as it does not put them in immediate danger of being pinned.
+During wrestling matches, wrestlers are more than happy to give up their back to their opponent, as it does not put them in immediate danger of being pinned.

-However when wrestlers transition into MMA, this is a habit that they must break as giving up your back can be the easiest way to lose a fight.
+However, when wrestlers transition into MMA, this is one of the habits that they must break as giving up their back can be the easiest way to lose a fight, as it exposes their neck.

-In fact, one of the most common and easiest chokes to lock in is the rear naked choke, which can be locked in when an opponent exposes their back.
+In fact, one of the most common and easiest chokes to lock in is the rear naked choke, which is only available when they acquire a position on their opponent's back.

-In Jiu Jitsu, there is a 'Gentlemen agreement' where one person will willingly stay on their back, while the other will jump into that person's guard.
+In Jiu Jitsu, there is a 'Gentlemen's agreement' where one person will willingly stay on their back, while the other will jump into that person's guard.

-Due to this, the wrestling aspect of Jiu Jitsu is not the greatest.
-Fighters do not need to secure a takedown in order to take the fight to the ground, as the opponent can just lay on his back willingly.
+Due to this, the wrestling aspect of Jiu-Jitsu isn't often worked on, as fighters do not need to secure a takedown to take the fight to the ground.

 Related Articles